Sir Solomon Hochoy Highway

 The Sir Solomon Hochoy Highway, sometimes referred to as SHH, is the major north–south highway on the island of Trinidad, in Trinidad and Tobago.
-It runs for 35.6 km (22.1 mi).
+It runs for 51.2 km (31.8 mi).

 It connects Chaguanas with Gandhi Village, Debe.
 It meets the Uriah Butler Highway at Chaguanas.

 The highway was named for Sir Solomon Hochoy, the first Caribbean-born Governor of Trinidad and Tobago and the first Governor General of Trinidad and Tobago.
 Originally constructed as a two-lane highway in the early 1970s, it was expanded to a four-lane dual carriageway in the late 1970s.

 Description

 Route

-The Sir Solomon Hochoy Highway begins at Chaguanas, where traffic joins the Uriah Butler Highway.
-The highway begins as a four lane expressway at the Southern Main Road interchange, in the center of Chaguanas.
+The first segment of the Sir Solomon Hochoy Highway begins at Chaguanas, where traffic joins the Uriah Butler Highway.
+The highway begins as a four lane expressway at the Southern Main Road interchange in Downtown Chaguanas.
 It then runs past Brentwood/Edinburgh 500 with access from the southbound lane.
-The highway continues past Chase Village and Freeport, both accessed by interchanges.
-At Couva, a more advanced interchange provides access to Couva, Preysal, Gran Couva and Point Lisas via Rivulet Road.
-The highway continues south through a sparsely settled hilly area before meeting Cedar Hill Road, providing access to Claxton Bay and Tortuga.
-It then passes the community of Macaulay, with partial access, and then Gasparillo.
+After Chaguanas, the highway continues past Chase Village and then Freeport, both accessed by interchanges.
+At Couva, a more advanced interchange provides access to Balmain, Preysal, Downtown Couva and the Point Lisas Industrial Estate via Rivulet Road and Gran Couva.
+After Couva, the highway continues south through a sparsely settled hilly area before meeting Cedar Hill Road, providing access to Claxton Bay and Tortuga.
+It then passes the community of Macaulay, with partial access, and then Gasparillo with an interchange at Bonne Aventure Road.

 As the highway nears San Fernando, it passes the Brian Lara Cricket Academy and Gasparillo Bypass Road, before providing access to Tarouba and the San Fernando Bypass at the Tarouba Link Road interchange.
-Further south and on the newest section of the highway, the Naparima Mayaro Road bridges over the highway just before the Corinth Interchange, which provides access to Corinth, Pleasantville and Cocoyea.
-The Golconda Interchange provides access to Golconda and San Fernando via the Golconda Connector Road.
-After San Fernando, the highway comes to an end soon after passing the Debe interchange, and terminates at a temporary roundabout upon meeting Gandhi Village Road.
+Further south and on the newest section of the highway, the Naparima Mayaro Road bridges over the highway just before the Corinth Interchange, which provides access to Corinth, Pleasantville, Cocoyea and Downtown San Fernando.
+The Golconda Interchange provides access to Golconda and La Romain via the Golconda Connector Road.
+After San Fernando, the first segment of the highway comes to an end soon after passing the Debe interchange, and terminates at a temporary roundabout upon meeting Gandhi Village Road.

+The second continuous section of the highway is known as the Archibald-De Leon Highway.
+It begins at an interchange with the South Trunk Road at Mon Desir and runs until La Brea, where it diverts to the Southern Main Road before the highway restarts at Dump Road and continues to Point Fortin.